cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("rnmamod")` uses a Bayesian approach to perform NMA while addressing (aggregate) missing participant outcome data and provides graphics.
 - `r pkg("viscomp")` provides several visualization tools for exploring the behavior of the components in a network meta-analysis of multi-component interventions.
 - `r pkg("OssaNMA")` calculates minimum total sample size needed for prespecified power or optimal allocation for each treatment group with a fixed total sample size.
+- `r pkg("MBNMAtime")` provides for analysis of multiple time points from studies using a Bayseian framework.

 ### Genetics